hivesolutions/scudum/readme.md

 with the instance that is booting.

-The retrieval of the configuration should be done using a variaty of conditions that should include MAC address, ip address and credentials.
+The retrieval of the configuration should be done using a variaty of conditions that should include MAC address, IP address and credentials.

 ## Armord (daemon)